Ben Sawyer Bridge – Sullivan's Island, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Ben Sawyer Bridge

-Until the Isle of Palms Connector was constructed in 1993, the Ben Sawyer Bridge was the only road access to the beaches of Sullivan’s Island and Isle of Palms.
+The bridge rotates on a central axis to allow boat travel along the Intracoastal Waterway.
+The swing-span portion of the bridge was replaced in 2010, retaining the appearance of the original but outfitting the bridge with modern technology.
+When the Isle of Palms Connector was constructed in 1993, the Ben Sawyer Bridge was no longer the only road access to the beaches of Sullivan’s Island and Isle of Palms.
 The bridge is named for Aiken County native Benjamin Mack Sawyer, who served as the Chief Highway Commissioner and Executive Director of the South Carolina Department of Transportation from 1926 until his death in 1940.

 Moveable Bridges in South Carolina